 This year there's a total solar eclipse on March 9th (visible from Indonesia) and an annular on September 1st (central Africa).
-But the terrific "tetrad" of total lunar eclipses is over — we'll see just two barely-there penumbral eclipses, on March 23rd and September 16th.
+But the terrific "tetrad" of total lunar eclipses is over — we'll see just two barely-there penumbral eclipses in 2016, on March 23rd and September 16th.

 Why Do Eclipses Happen?

 A solar eclipse, such as the one pictured at right, occurs only at new Moon, when the lunar disk passes directly between us and the Sun.
 Conversely, a lunar eclipse takes place during full Moon, when our satellite passes through Earth's shadow.

 These alignments don't happen at every new and full Moon because the lunar orbit is tipped about 5° to Earth's orbital plane — only occasionally do the Sun, Earth, and Moon line up exactly enough for an eclipse to occur.
 (The technical name for that, by the way, is syzygy.)